titasmallick/BioNotes/README.md

 - **Chapter-wise Questions:** Find questions organized by topic.
 - **Exam-Oriented:** Designed to reflect the format of typical exam questions.
 - **Self-Assessment:** A great way to check your understanding and identify areas for improvement.

 ---

+## 📝 Specimen Papers & Suggestions

+> 📌 Your crystal ball for exam patterns!

+This section contains:
+- **Specimen Papers:** Get a feel for the real exam with papers designed to match the official format and style.
+- **Exam Suggestions/Predictions:** Find curated suggestions and predictions for upcoming exams to focus your preparation.

+---

+## 🗓️ Previous Year Questions

+> 📌 Learn from the past, conquer the future!

+This section provides a comprehensive collection of previous year's questions, categorized by board (ICSE/ISC), to help you understand exam patterns and practice effectively.

+**Features:**
+- **Board-wise Segregation:** Questions are organized for ICSE and ISC boards.
+- **Real Exam Practice:** Practice with actual questions asked in previous examinations.
+- **Pattern Recognition:** Identify recurring themes and question types to optimize your study.

+---